 The Director of Development ensures that relationships are nurtured and cultivated to bring the greatest amount of resources to Fleisher in order to fulfill its mission and support its operational, programmatic, and strategic activities.
 The Director of Development is responsible for securing nearly one third of Fleisher’s annual operating budget and for informing, designing, and executing all campaigns and events designed to deepen relationships with constituents and broaden the organization’s base of support.

 The Director of Development serves as a key leadership team member and an active participant in making strategic decisions affecting Fleisher.
-The Director of Development supervises a team that includes a Donor Engagement Officer, Special Events Manager, and Development Assistant.

 Community Partnerships in the Arts Teaching Artist

 Since 1997, Fleisher has partnered with K-8 public schools and social service agencies in South Philadelphia to bring hands-on art-making directly to students.
 Through a co-teaching model, Fleisher’s Teaching Artist works closely with a classroom teacher to design a ten-week curriculum of creative projects that enhance students’ learning in core subjects, like math, science, social studies, and language arts, while developing studio and technical skills in the visual arts.
 Each year, 345 students are provided with 30 hours of free arts instruction in one of 15 arts-integrated residencies, and given a sketchbook and art-making supplies to keep.

 Are you interested in teaching at Fleisher?
 We evaluate candidates for teaching positions on an ongoing basis.
 We are always looking for experienced artists and assistant artists to teach our adult and youth classes, as well as our off-site, in-school, and after-school residency programs.
 For guidelines and to apply, follow the links below.